geerlingguy/ansible-for-devops/solr/README.md

 ## About the Author

-[Jeff Geerling](http://jeffgeerling.com/), owner of [Midwestern Mac, LLC](http://www.midwesternmac.com/), created this project in 2014 so he could accelerate his Node.js development workflow.
+[Jeff Geerling](http://jeffgeerling.com/), owner of [Midwestern Mac, LLC](http://www.midwesternmac.com/), created this project in 2014 so he could accelerate his Apache Solr development workflow.
 This project, and others like it, are also featured as examples in Jeff's book, [Ansible for DevOps](https://leanpub.com/ansible-for-devops).